Fall 2019 MS program application deadline extended to February 5, 2019.

 The College of Nursing graduate programs admits students once a year for a fall semester start.
-Admission to the MS Program is limited and selective.
 Applications are reviewed by both the University of Utah Office of Graduate Admissions and the College of Nursing.
 Successful applicants must meet the minimum admission requirements for, and be accepted by, both the graduate school and the College of Nursing.

 Applicants should note that meeting the minimum requirements does not guarantee admission to the MS program.
 Applicants are evaluated with respect to university and departmental requirements and with respect to the pool of available applicants.

-The College of Nursing strongly recommends that applicants first attend a College of Nursing Graduate Information Session before submitting their application.
+The College of Nursing strongly recommends that applicants first attend a College of Nursing Information Session before submitting an application.

 Applications received after the DECEMBER 1 deadline will not be reviewed.

 The following are the minimum requirements needed to apply for the MS program: